BK Opava

 BK Opava is a Czech professional basketball club based in the historical city of Opava.
 The club was founded in 1945 and currently plays in the NBL.

 The club has won the Czech National Basketball League four times – most recently in the 2002–03 season.
 It also has won six Czech Cup titles, the most recent one being in 2022.

 The club plays its home games at the Hala Opava, which has a capacity of 3,006 people.

 History

 Opava had its glory years in the 00s, as the team won the Czech championship in 1997, 1998, 2002 and 2003.
 The team also won five Czech Cup titles, including three straight from 1997 until 1999.
 In the 2017–18 season, Opava reached the finals of the NBL season.
 By achieving this, the club qualified for the regular season of the 2018–19 Basketball Champions League season.
+After 20 years of waiting, club won Czech league again in 2023, which again allowed Opava to compete in Basketball Champions League.